ker2x/DearDiary/Writerside/topics/LLM-on-SSD.md

 And yes, i'm aware of how ironic it is to use a LLM to write about the ecological cost of using a LLM.
 I'm not sure if it's funny or sad.

+## The future

+I don't understand the paper so that's it for now until something else come up.
+The paper is published by Apple, if there is value in this research it will appear on some Apple product in the future.